The Approach:

-From Ideology to Fruit
+From Ideology to Orientation

 Once I let go of party loyalty, I needed a new way to orient myself.